luccas-specht/dragons-challence/README.md

 ![Preview-Screens](https://github.com/luccas-specht/dragons-challenge/blob/main/images/frame-page-one.png)
 ![Preview-Screens](https://github.com/luccas-specht/dragons-challenge/blob/main/images/frame-page-second.png)

-If you want to take a look on all screens of the web site, they are [here](https://drive.google.com/drive/folders/1S8fNuvo6WKrvTXs2iCd9y0lFNx3ngDKo?usp=sharing).
+If you want to take a look on all screens of the website, they are [here](https://drive.google.com/drive/folders/1S8fNuvo6WKrvTXs2iCd9y0lFNx3ngDKo?usp=sharing).

 ## About this project

-The idea of the web site is:
+The idea of the website is:

-_"A simple dragon CRUD system using mobile first principles"._
+_"A simple dragon CRUD system using mobile first development"._

-How design pattern this project is using, [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/) to development scalable and readable components and screens.
+Mobile first is a development with focus on creates web designs and websites first on mobile devices and then adapts them for desktop.
+This project is using [atomic design](https://bradfrost.com/blog/post/atomic-web-design/), to development scalable and readable components and screens.

 ## Why?